 Rag rugs are both practical and beautiful.
-Take any of your old, worn textiles—even the ones that are too stained or shabby to be used for their original purposes—and turn them into wonderful works of art that add a fresh breath of style to your home.
-This collection of free rag rug crochet pattern includes a wide variety of designs that all make excellent use of old fabric strips.
+Take any of your old, worn textiles, even the ones that are too stained or shabby to be used for their original purposes, and turn them into wonderful works of art.
+This collection of free rag rug crochet patterns includes a wide variety of designs that all make excellent use of old fabric strips.

 01 of 08

 The first step to making rag rugs is turning your rags into "yarn" for crochet.
 Basically, you will cut your fabric into strips and either sew or knot those strips together into a longer strip used as "yarn".
 Crochet rag rugs are a popular way to recycle old material.
 You can also purchase yarn to these rugs.
 Roving, super bulky weight yarn, and t-shirt yarn are all options for making these rugs.